 - pupils could be challenged to take on ‘extension’ tasks to develop their learning further

 - pupils will be given individual feedback so that they know how to take the next steps in their learning.

-For more information on differentiation, please read our Teaching and Learning policy on our policies page.
+For more information on differentiation, please read our Teaching and Learning framework.